Texas Special Education Attorney: What They Do, When You Need One, and What It Costs

 Two of Texas's largest districts are in active institutional crisis.
 HISD is under TEA state takeover; AISD is under conservatorship with a documented backlog of 800+ overdue special education evaluations.
 Families in these districts face systemic non-compliance at a scale that can change the calculus on legal intervention.

-For AISD families with overdue evaluations, a TEA State Complaint is the fastest first step — TEA is actively monitoring AISD and complaint investigations carry more weight.
+For AISD families with overdue evaluations, a TEA State Complaint is one available first step.
 For HISD families, the accountability structure under state takeover changes who is responsible for compliance, which affects both the complaint mechanism and any eventual legal strategy.

 Before You Retain an Attorney